 Catalyst Project’s volunteer crew helps to build Catalyst’s infrastructure and organizing, and is a big part of our participation in local Bay Area movement-building.
 We also have volunteer opportunities for people located outside the Bay, who contribute their time and talents in graphic design, communications, fundraising organizing, and other skills.

 We host work parties and volunteer orientations, as well as running several study groups each year for interns and volunteers.
 Our volunteers are also connected with ongoing opportunities to engage in the Catalyst community and broader Bay Area social justice movement.
 To get involved please contact us at email@example.com.

-***Catalyst Project is now accepting applications for our 2017 Grassroots Fundraising Organizing Internship and Program Coordinating Internship.
+***Catalyst Project is now accepting applications for our internship program!
 To apply, fill out the form at the bottom of this page.

 Catalyst Project internships combine administrative and program support, grassroots fundraising, political education, community engagement with racial and economic justice organizations, and mentorship by Catalyst staff and movement leaders.

 Interning is a great way to make a big contribution to Catalyst’s efforts for anti-racist movement building, to connect with anti-racist community, and explore organizational skill-building.
 Previous interns have taken skills developed with us into their communities, paid work, and organizing efforts in a variety of ways.

 We accept interns year-round.
 The ideal commitment is at least 2 days a week for 3 months or more.
 If you want to intern but can only do 1 day a week or can only do shorter than 3 months, email firstname.lastname@example.org and check to see our capacity at that time for reduced internships.

 Internships are unpaid; transportation assistance can be provided for poor and working class people; credit can be arranged for college or graduate programs.